wallrat/labs-redis/README.markdown

 Status
 ------

-Labs-redis is pre-alpha at this stage and is *not* ready for production.
+labs-redis is pre-alpha at this stage and is *not* ready for production.
 Although the low level stuff seems stable enough, a lot of the redis API is untested.
-So if you need a Redis client for production, definitly take a look at JRedis.
+So if you need a Redis client for production, definitly take a look at [JRedis][3].

 ## Whats missing